dotnet/docs-maui/docs/ios/deployment/overview.md

 - `<ServerPassword>` – the password for the username used to log into the Mac build host.
 - `<_DotNetRootRemoteDirectory>` – the folder on the Mac build host that contains the .NET SDK.
 Set to `/Users/{macOS username}/Library/Caches/Xamarin/XMA/SDKs/dotnet/`.

+> [!IMPORTANT]
-For security reasons, you might not want to supply a value for all these settings in the project file.
-You can also provide these values on the command line when you publish the app.
-For example, values for `<ServerAddress>`, `<ServerUser>`, `<ServerPassword>`, and `<_DotNetRootRemoteDirectory>` will typically be provided on the command line.
+> Values for these settings don't have to be provided in the project file.
+They can also be provided on the command line when you publish the app.
+This enables you to omit specific values from your project file.
+For example, values for `<ServerAddress>`, `<ServerUser>`, `<ServerPassword>`, and `<_DotNetRootRemoteDirectory>` will typically be provided on the command line for security reasons.
 An example of this can be found in the [Publish](#publish) section.

 The following example shows a typical property group for building and signing your iOS app with its provisioning profile: